 These Honey Garlic Jerk Chicken Wings are GLUTEN FREE and air fried to golden-brown goodness, then brushed in a homemade sticky honey garlic glaze!
 They are perfect for game-day appetizers or as a part of an epic Caribbean-inspired spread!
-If you love these, you will also love my Baked Turkey Wings, Mango Jerk Wings, this Traditional Caribbean Jerk Chicken and these Party Lemon Pepper Wings!

 I’ve shared quite a few chicken wing recipes here on the blog, but none of them are quite like this one!
 There are a few non-negotiables when it comes to chicken wings; they must be crispy, smothered in sauce, and full of addictively salty-on-the-outside but sweet-and-tender-on-the-inside flavor.
 And I can guarantee that each one of the recipes I’ve shared meets those requirements.